Download the full PDF for New Hampshire

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New Hampshire fell to 65.5 percent in July from 65.6 percent in the prior month.
+The labor force participation rate in New Hampshire remained unchanged at 65.4 percent in September.

 New Hampshire ranks 11th in the nation.